Nicki Minaj: 2014–2017: The Pinkprint and acting ventures

 In May 2015, it was announced that Minaj would feature in the third installment of the Barbershop film series, alongside Ice Cube, Cedric the Entertainer, Eve, and other original cast members.
 Titled Barbershop: The Next Cut, the film was released on April 15, 2016.
 For Minaj's performance as a "sassy" hairdresser named Draya, she was nominated for a Teen Choice Award for Choice Movie Actress: Comedy.
 In September 2015, it was announced that Minaj would executive produce and appear in a scripted single-camera comedy series for ABC Family (now Freeform) based on her life growing up in Queens, New York City.
 The show was titled Nicki and the pilot episode was filmed in Minaj's hometown in January 2016.
 In October 2016, Minaj stated the filming was postponed for undisclosed reasons.

-In February 2017, Minaj was featured on Jason Derulo's single "Swalla" which reached the top ten in several countries, including a peak of number six in the UK.
-The following month, Minaj signed with the major modeling agency, Wilhelmina Models.
-On March 20, 2017, when her singles "No Frauds", "Changed It", and "Regret in Your Tears" were released simultaneously, Minaj broke the record for the most Billboard Hot 100 entries for a female artist, which at the time was previously held by Aretha Franklin.
-In May 2017, Minaj opened the 2017 Billboard Music Awards with a medley performance that was described by Elias Leight of Rolling Stone as "flamboyantly produced" and "dexterous".